Education empowers us to build vibrant communities

 Children’s Classes

-For Bahá'ís, a vital issue is the spiritual and moral education of children.
-Although parents and family have the greatest responsibility for children within the family unit, children are also the trust of the community, and their well-being and moral development is the shared concern of all its members.
+The spiritual and moral education of children is a vital issue for all of society.
+Although parents and family have the greatest responsibility for children, children are also the trust of the community.
+Their well-being and moral development is the shared concern of all of us.

 Junior Youth Groups